The KJV Audio Bible

 Genesis 8 is the account of the conclusion of the global flood and Noah's emergence from the ark.

 When Noah was 601 years old, on the first day of the first month, the waters had dried from the earth.
 By the 27th day of the second month, the earth was completely dry.
-God then commands Noah to leave the ark with his family and all the animals, instructing them to be fruitful and multiply on the earth.
+God then commanded Noah to leave the ark with his family and all the animals, instructing them to be fruitful and multiply on the earth.

 Genesis 9